Spectrum, Scattering Amplitudes, and String Field Theory of 4 Dimensional Twistor String: Factorization of Tree and One-Loop Scattering Amplitudes

 In the $q \rightarrow 0$ limit the Szeg\"o kernel $S_1$ behaves as in \eqref{asymptotic} but, again, the dependence on $\sigma_a$ and $\sigma_b$ can be disregarded in the leading term, i.e. we use equation \eqref{S_1} again, taking into account that $S(\sigma_i, \sigma_j) = S_{cyl}(z_i, z_j)$ for $\sigma = e^{2\pi iz}$.
 The determinants of the matrices $\Phi_1$ and $\tilde{\Phi}_1$ vanish up to terms that multiply the zero modes $\tilde{\lambda}_0$ and $\lambda_0$, respectively.
 Again, we make the interpretation that there are two additional particles scattered between $\sigma_a$ and $\sigma_b$ with opposite momenta, and we insert two on-shell fixed vertex operators \eqref{FixedVertex1}, one at $z_a$ and one at $z_b$, leading to the insertion:

-where $\tilde{\lambda}_a$ and $\lambda_b$ are the same as $\tilde{\lambda}_0$ and $\lambda_0$ up to a factor soon to be determined and where $\cdots$ stands for additional factors from on-shell vertex operators making up a complete set of physical states.
+where $\tilde{\lambda}_a$ and $\lambda_b$ are the same as $\tilde{\lambda}_0$ and $\lambda_0$ up to a factor soon to be determined and where $\cdots$ stands for additional factors from on-shell vertex operators making up a complete set of physical states in the R sector \footnote{The NS sector does not contribute because, like before but with NS and R exchanged, a tree scattering amplitude with just two NS states, one from each helicity set, and any number of R states vanishes due to vanishing determinants of the resulting matrices of co-rank 1}.
 We skip the additional states for now and mention them again at the end.
 The scattering equations can then be changed to

 where we identify $\lambda_0$ with $\lambda_b = -\lambda_a$ up to a scale $-\frac{t_b}{\sqrt{\sigma_b}}$ and $\tilde{\lambda}_0$ with $\tilde{\lambda}_a = \tilde{\lambda}_b$ up to a scale $-\frac{t_a}{\sqrt{\sigma_a}}$, together with the understanding that for $q \!\to\!
 0 \,\, \sigma_a$ is infinitely far away from the punctures with negative helicity and $\sigma_b$ infinitely far away from the punctures with positive helicity.
 This way we end up with modified scattering equations for the external particles that involve the new particles on the right hand side.
 We add scattering equations for the new particles themselves by making the replacement